vcruvinelr/goat-website/_docs/mapping_mode-de.md

 {% include image.html src="docs/mapping_mode/osm_save_changes.jpg" alt="Save your changes" title="Save your changes" %}

-If you now go back to the OSM Mapping Mode of GOAT, you will see your changes in about 10 minutes.
+If you now go back to the OSM Mapping Mode of GOAT, you will see in around 10 minutes that the task for this building is completed